Hispania: Roman conquest

+Roman rule

 Some of the peninsula's population were admitted into the Roman aristocratic class and they participated in governing Hispania and the Roman Empire, although there was a native aristocracy class who ruled each local tribe.
 The latifundia (sing., latifundium), large estates controlled by the aristocracy, were superimposed on the existing Iberian landholding system.

 The Romans improved existing cities, such as Lisbon (Olissipo) and Tarragona (Tarraco), established Zaragoza (Caesaraugusta), Mérida (Augusta Emerita), and Valencia (Valentia), and reduced other native cities to mere villages.
 The peninsula's economy expanded under Roman tutelage.
 Hispania served as a granary and a major source of metals for the Roman market, and its harbors exported gold, tin, silver, lead, wool, wheat, olive oil, wine, fish, and garum.
 Agricultural production increased with the introduction of irrigation projects, some of which remain in use today.
 The Romanized Iberian populations and the Iberian-born descendants of Roman soldiers and colonists had all achieved the status of full Roman citizenship by the end of the 1st century.
-The emperors Trajan (r.
-98–117), Hadrian (r.
-117–138), and Theodosius (r.
-379–395) were of Hispanic origin.
 The Iberian denarii, also called argentum oscense by Roman soldiers, circulated until the 1st century BC, after which it was replaced by Roman coins.

 Hispania was separated into two provinces (in 197 BC), each ruled by a praetor: Hispania Citerior ("Hither Hispania") and Hispania Ulterior ("Farther Hispania").
-The long wars of conquest lasted two centuries, and only by the time of Augustus did Rome managed to control Hispania Ulterior.
+The long wars of conquest lasted two centuries, and only by the time of Augustus did Rome manage to control Hispania Ulterior.
 Hispania was divided into three provinces in the 1st century BC.
+In the imperial era, three Roman emperors were born in Hispania: Trajan (r.
+98–117), Hadrian (r.
+117–138), and Theodosius (r.
+379–395).

 In the 4th century, Latinius Pacatus Drepanius, a Gallic rhetorician, dedicated part of his work to the depiction of the geography, climate and inhabitants of the peninsula, writing:

 This Hispania produces tough soldiers, very skilled captains, prolific speakers, luminous bards.
 It is a mother of judges and princes; it has given Trajan, Hadrian, and Theodosius to the Empire.

-With time, the name Hispania was used to describe the collective names of the Iberian Peninsula kingdoms of the Middle Ages, which came to designate all of the Iberian Peninsula plus the Balearic Islands.